 1. Broadband Light Pollution Filters

 If you’re shooting astrophotography from your backyard in the city or suburbs, a light pollution filter is a vital piece of equipment.
-It cancels out the light waves emitted by street lights and other light emitters from Earth, giving you a clear shot of the cosmos above.
+It cancels out the light waves emitted by street lights and other light emitters from earth, giving you a clear shot of the cosmos above.

 While blocking city light pollution, a light pollution suppression (LPS) filter still allows the nebulae emissions to pass through.
 This gives astrological objects clear definition in your photos.

 CLS filters are less effective than LPS filters.
 But a CLS will still make a considerable improvement to your astrophotography images.
+Our top pick is the SVBONY CLS Clip-On Filter.

 How to Use a Broadband Light Pollution Filter